Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 When it comes to communication features, both Pumble and Slack cover the basics:

-However, the difference lies in how much each platform lets you do — especially in the free plan.
+However, the biggest difference lies in how much each app lets you do, especially in the free plan.

 With Pumble, I had unlimited message and file history right out of the box.
-I don’t have to worry about cutoffs and digging for old conversations only to find out they’ve disappeared.
+I don’t have to worry about cutoffs and digging for old conversations only to find they’ve disappeared.
+Additionally, Pumble retains your data for the duration of your workspace’s lifetime.

-Threads are easy to follow, and you can create public and private channels for different needs.
+Threads are easy to start and track, and you can turn on notifications for specific threads you would like to follow.
+You can also create public and private channels for different needs.

-Slack, by contrast, limits free users to 90 days of message and file history.
+However, Slack limits free users to only 90 days of message history.

-I can see this easily being a problem for teams that rely on written communication, or when you simply need to reference an old message for any reason.
+I can see this easily being a problem for teams that rely on written communication, or simply when you need to reference a message or file older than 90 days.

 Keep your files safe with Pumble

-You can also send voice and video messages, which I found super helpful for quick updates that don’t require a meeting.
-Group video conferencing is available on paid plans.
+You can also send voice notes and video messages, which I find super helpful for sending quick updates that don’t require a meeting.
+While you record your video message, you can share your screen — a feature that is also available in audio and video calls.

-Slack offers 30-minute 1-on-1 Huddles in the free plan, which are audio conversations you can turn into video calls.
+Slack offers 30-minute 1-on-1 Huddles on the free plan, which are audio calls you can turn into video meetings.
 On the paid plans, you can have up to 50 participants.

-Overall, Pumble offers more flexible, full-featured communication options, without boxing you into a paid plan, or deleting your important messages after 90 days.
+Overall, Pumble offers more flexible, full-featured communication options, without boxing you into a paid plan or hiding your important messages after 90 days.

 💡 Pumble Pro Tip